 Let us consider the following interesting problem: Is a Standard Model (SM) able to cover all the physical reality on the Earth or not?
 It seems it is.
 Why?
 We consider SM as a Quantum Field Theory (renormalizable) describing all physical interactions except gravity.
 Due to the Bethe-Salpeter equation we can apply SM in Atomic, Molecular, Solid State Physics and in Quantum Chemistry (via reduction of SM to Quantum Mechanics with electromagnetic interactions).
 We can neglect weak and strong interactions in mentioned branches of physics.
 This achievement has been beautifully described in Slater's book Quantum Theory of Matter and in full in many volume work on Quantum Theory of Atom, Quantum Theory of Molecules, Quantum Theory of Metals, Semiconductors, Isolators, Dielectrics, Chemical Bonds, and so on, i.e. Quantum Theory of Atomic Structure, Quantum Theory of Molecules and Solids, vol. 1: Electronic Structures of Molecules, vol. 2: Symmetry and Energy Bands of Crystals, vol. 3: Insulators, Semiconductors and Metals, vol. 4: The Self-Consistent Field for Molecules and Solids, Solid-State and Molecular Theory.
-A Scientific Biography.
+A Scientific Biography (Slater 1968, 1966, 1975, 1963-74).
 In this way we can (in principle) obtain macroscopic properties of solid state materials, liquids, gases.

 There are some experimental results from LHC which if confirmed will be a signature of new interactions of TeV scale.
-Moreover, it does not change our conclusions of a power Thus we get from SM also such macroscopic theories as thermoelasticity, rheology, magnetic properties of macroscopic materials, magnetooptics, dynamics of polymers.
-Meantime we use Ehrenfest theorems to get from Schrödinger equations (or Dirac) Newtonian (or relativistic) equations of motion and also statistical mechanics.
-In this way we get foundations of engineering.
+Moreover, it does not change our conclusions of a power of SM to describe physical reality of the Earth.
+This is a triumph of SM.

-The applications of SM with ingredients of GR are also very important.
+Using SM we can get also Nuclear Physics (in principle) from QCD and many properties of nuclear models and nuclei.
+The theory of quarks and gluons can (in principle) explain Nuclear Physics (with additional simplifications).
+Thus SM (via Quantum Mechanics) can explain several macroscopic theories: elasticity, plasticity, and also optics.
+The last theory is quite easily obtained from QED with ingredients from quantum solid state physics.
+The The applications of SM with ingredients of GR are also very important.
 Thus as our conclusion we can say SM+GR explains (in principle) all physical phenomena.
 It does not mean that science has been finished.
 In some sense this is not end, this really a beginning, because we go in the right direction.